jessmartin/jessmartdotin-gatsby/src/markdown-pages/invisible-man.md

 featured: no
 ---

-# The Invisible Man Problem
+# DRAFT: The Invisible Man Problem

 ### The frustrations of software-based collaboration